Dog Park

 The Illinois Theatre, located on South Locust in downtown Centralia, Illinois, is currently under renovation and will have approximately 500 seats available for professional entertainment performances.
 This former vaudeville & movie theatre will have all new seating, air conditioning, handicapped restrooms, lighting & sound system.

-Historical Society Museum
+Centralia Area Historical Museum

-At the Centralia Area Historical Society Museum you can experience the area’s rich railroad history through vintage pictures, tools, clothing and even a tour of a real caboose.
+At the Centralia Area Historical Museum you can experience the area’s rich railroad history through vintage pictures, tools, clothing and even a tour of a real caboose.
 Civil War items, military uniforms, equipment, ration books, flags, awards and other artifacts mark special times in the history of this country and the Centralia area.

 Centralia is rich in mining history, and detonators, lunch buckles, rescue equipment, and newspaper reports of the #5 Mine Disaster can be viewed at the Museum.
 The experiences you can have here are too numerous to list, but we know you won’t want to miss the history of this unique area.